 OpenShift Deployments – Final Thoughts

 That’s all there is to it.
 With just a few shell commands, you’re deploying a multi-component application to OpenShift within minutes.
-If you have any thoughts or questions about OpenShift deployments, please comment below or tweet at @liatrio or @bjaminstein.
+If you have any thoughts or questions about OpenShift deployments, please reach out.